ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

                  H(h + hash) else
         root := h

-7. Verify that root matches the payload of the signed root message.
+7. Verify that the computed root digest matches the payload of the signed root message.

 ## SCITT Countersign Receipt